hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/fpc-management.md

 #### Approveformyorg

 This command has the following requirements *when it is used for FPC chaincodes*:
-* `--version <MRENCLAVE>`, the version of the FPC chaincode must contain a string that represent the identity of the enclave.
+* `--version <base64-encoded MRENCLAVE>`, the version of the FPC chaincode must contain a string that represent the identity of the enclave.
 This is the same identity which the trusted hardware computes and attests to.
+The string can be conveniently found in the `mrenclave` output file of the `generate_mrenclave.sh` script.
 * `--signature-policy string`, the endorsement policy must be a valid FPC endorsement policy.
 FPC currently supports only a single enclave as endorser, running at a designated peer.
 * `--endorsement-plugin string`, this flag is not supported in FPC.